Rixmerz/RIXA/README.md

       throw new RixaError(ErrorType.VALIDATION_ERROR, 'breakpoints array is required');
     }

-    // ACTUAL DAP REQUEST CONSTRUCTION
     return {
       dapRequests: [{
-        seq: 0, // Will be set by DAP client
+        seq: 0, // Will be assigned by DAP client
         type: 'request',
         command: 'setBreakpoints',
         arguments: {